 A few years ago I wrote poste entitled “Four Ways to Avoid the Strategic Plan Drift.”
 In that article I quoted Darren Hardy, publisher of Success Magazine and author of The Entrepreneur Rollercoaster as saying “You see, we don’t fall off course, we drift off course.
 We don’t fall off our workout schedule, our diet, our resolutions—we drift.
 We drift ever so slightly and slowly without realizing it.
 Then a while down the road, we finally regain consciousness, only to realize we are completely off course.”

 Those same words of wisdom apply to our marketing plans: we must ensure we don’t drift off course.
-So how do we avoid the marketing plan drift?
+How do we avoid your marketing plan drifting?

 Here are three ways to avoid that trap: